stephenajulu/stephenajulu.com/content/blog/outlier-male-series-mind-body-and-spirit.md

 ### 5. Help others

-This will bring you down to earth and help you become humble.
+This will bring you down to earth and help you stay humble.

 That's it guys that's the plan for this year.

 I'll post the next year's plan before December.